 Unknown severity | 8,358 |

 In San Antonio, GEICO is cheaper than Progressive for both full coverage and minimum coverage, on average.
-GEICO’s average rates are $1,870 per year and $685 per year for full and minimum coverage.
-Meanwhile, Progressive’s are $2,626 per year and $865 per year.
-However, your rates may differ, as these are citywide averages.
+GEICO’s average annual rates are $1,870 and $685 for full and minimum coverage, respectively, compared with $2,626 and $865 for Progressive.
+However, these are citywide averages, so your rates may differ.
+Learn more about how GEICO compares to Progressive.

 There are several ways to lower your car insurance rates.
-Driving safely and avoiding violations (or more violations) is one of the best ways to keep rates low.
-You should also be sure to check with providers about what discounts you may be eligible for, including bundling discounts, safe driver discounts, and safety device discounts.
-Insurers in Texas use your credit as a factor in determining premiums, so maintaining a good credit history or improving your credit can lead to significant savings.
-Raising your deductible is a quick way to lower your monthly premiums, but be sure you can afford to pay the higher deductible in the event of a claim.
+Driving safely and avoiding violations (or more violations) is one of the best ways to keep your rates low.
+You should also ask providers about the auto insurance discounts you may be eligible for, including for bundling policies, safe driving and safety features.
+Insurers in Texas use your credit as a factor in determining your premiums, so maintaining a good credit history or improving your credit can lead to significant savings.
+Raising your deductible is a quick way to lower your monthly premiums, but be sure you can afford to pay the higher amount in the event of a claim.

-Where you live affects your rates as well, and drivers living in larger cities like San Antonio will likely pay more for auto insurance than those in more rural areas of Texas.
+Your location affects your rates as well.
+For example, drivers who live in large cities like San Antonio will likely pay more for auto insurance than those in more rural areas of Texas.

 Yes, there are discounts available for military personnel in San Antonio.
-Certain companies, like GEICO, offer military discounts to eligible military personnel, including a general military discount, discount for retired military members, and a deployment discount.
-Be sure to check with insurers when you get quotes to see what they offer.
-In addition, while USAA doesn’t offer specific military discounts, it is designed to cater to the military community and offers great rates and helpful services.
+Certain companies, like GEICO, offer military discounts, including a general military discount, a discount for retired military members, and a deployment discount.
+When you get quotes, check to see what the insurers offer.
+In addition, while USAA doesn’t offer specific military discounts, it caters to the military community and offers great rates and helpful services.

 https://www.crashnetwork.com/irc/